ShimeaG/TimeTravelCoders-ByteJam2024/README.md

 ---

 ## Tools Used
+- SQL Alchemy
-- Django
+- SQL Lite
 - React
 - PyCharm
 - Canva
 - Next.js
 - Markdown
 - GitHub
+- Flask
+- Teams

-## Why We Used Django
+## Why We Used SQL Alchemy and SQL Lite
-We used Django as a rest API to manage our database
+We used SQL Alchemy to connect to our database, and SQL Lite is where we made our database

 ## Why We Used Next.js
 We're using Next.js to do the frontend development, and are making HTTP calls to the Django backend

+## Why We Used Flask
+Flask is what we used for our API routing

 ---

 ## Tasks